eCook Meal

 What are the main ingredients in Savanna’s Crispy Gnocchi & Tomato Salad?

-Baby Marrow, Baby Tomatoes, Balsamic Vinegar, Butternut Gnocchi, Fresh Parsley, Green Leaves, NOMU Provençal Rub, Onion, Pumpkin Seeds
+Baby Marrow, Baby Tomato, Balsamic Vinegar, Butternut Gnocchi, Green Leaves, NOMU Provençal Rub, Onion, Parsley, Pumpkin Seeds

 What is the nutritional information of Savanna’s Crispy Gnocchi & Tomato Salad?